 Dr. Juan (Helen) Zhou

-Asst.
+Assoc.
 Prof. Juan (Helen) Zhou

 National University of Singapore

-Dr. Juan (Helen) Zhou is an Assistant professor and Principal Investigator of the Multimodal Neuroimaging in Neuropsychiatric Disorders Laboratory , Centre for Cognitive Neuroscience, Neuroscience and Behavioral Disorders Program at Duke-National University of Singapore Medical School , Singapore.
-She is also a principal investigator at Clinical Imaging Research Center , A*STAR and National University of Singapore.
+Dr. Juan (Helen) Zhou is an Associate Professor and Principal Investigator of the Multimodal Neuroimaging in Neuropsychiatric Disorders Laboratory in the Centre for Sleep and Cognition, Yong Loo Lin School of Medicine, National University of Singapore (NUS).
+She also holds a joint appointment with Department of Electrical and Computer Engineering, NUS.
+She was also affiliated with the Duke-NUS Medical School.
+Dr. Zhou serves as the Deputy Director, Centre for Translational Magnetic Resonance Research at Yong Loo Lin School of Medicine.
 Her research focuses on the network-based vulnerability hypothesis in disease.
-Her lab studies the human neural bases of cognitive functions and the associated vulnerability patterns in aging and neuropsychiatric disorders using multimodal neuroimaging methods and psychophysical techniques.
+Her lab studies the human neural bases of cognitive functions and the associated vulnerability patterns in aging and neuropsychiatric disorders using multimodal neuroimaging methods, psychophysical techniques, and machine learning approaches.